SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 ## 4. Create Siteimprove entry
+Considerations

-Is there an existing entry in Siteimprove for this site?
+* Is there an existing entry in Siteimprove for this site?
 If so, can we just update the existing entry?
+* Is there an image gallery on the site?
+If so, to avoid false positives, request to "enable the Javascript Crawler."

 Once the production site has been provisioned, here are directions for creating a Siteimprove entry: https://sws-devguide.stanford.edu/site-building/testing-site-launch#siteimprove-entry